swift-server/sswg/process/incubation.md

 ### Pitch

 Pitches are an introduction to an idea for a new library or tool.
-They can also introduce ideas for new features or additions to existing tools.
+They can also introduce ideas for new features or changes to existing tools.
 Pitches are used to collect feedback from the community and help define the exact scope of a project prior to writing code.
-They should also demonstrate how they align with the SSWG's goals to improve Swift on the server.
+They should demonstrate how they align with the SSWG's goals to improve Swift on the server.
 Pitches are submitted by creating a new thread in the Swift Server forum area.

 ### Proposal